iuliamoldovan21/coding-challenge/README.md

 ## Web Operations Development Coding Challenge

-Starting from this template, you will need to implement the next requests:
+Starting from this template, you will need to implement the following tasks:

 - Connect to the Google Books API to search for books (https://www.googleapis.com/books/v1/volumes)